 In case of premature redemption prior to the end of the fund's term, a redemption fee may be deducted from the value of a unit for the calculation of the redemption price.
 The redemption fee amounts to up to 1 % of the value of a unit.
 This redemption fee will be credited to the fund assets.
-No redemption fee will be charged at the end of the fund's term / for the fund's liquidation.
+No redemption fee will be charged at the end of the fund's term.